learn-co-curriculum/phase-1-context-lab/README.md

 ## Lab

-In this lab, we're going to build a time-card and payroll application using the record-oriented approach.
-This lab will feature the same topic and area of work as the previous lab; _however_, how we call and use functions will change with our new knowledge.
+In this lab, we're going to build the time-card and payroll application using the record-oriented approach again.
+This lab will feature the same topic and area of work as the previous lab; _however_, _how_ we call and use functions will change with our new knowledge.
 While the code will stay _mostly_ the same, you're going to need to use `this` a lot more.

 The tests guide you to implementing a time card system: when someone enters the company's state of the art technical office, the employee has to insert their